d-rec/drec-origin/docs/platform-overview/key-features.md

 - Action: “delete user” icon, can only be done by organization admin.

-the first user will have the role of organization admin who registers the organization in the platform, and he should be able to invite other users to the platform through invitation process.
+The first user will have the role of organization admin who registers the organization in the platform, and he should be able to invite other users to the platform through invitation process.

-user role description:
+User role description:

-1. organization admin- can invite users to the organization, delete users, create reservation, view reservations, view certificates.
+1. Organization admin- can invite users to the organization, delete users, create reservation, view reservations, view certificates.

-2. sub buyer- can invite users to the organization, create reservation, view reservations, view certificates.
+2. Sub buyer- can invite users to the organization, create reservation, view reservations, view certificates.

 3. users- will have all the view permissions, cannot create reservation.

-organization admin and sub-buyers roles will have same permissions that we currently have for buyers, but the organization admin will have one more permission - to delete the sub buyers and users, which the sub buyer will not have.
+Organization admin and sub-buyers roles will have same permissions that we currently have for buyers, but the organization admin will have one more permission - to delete the sub buyers and users, which the sub buyer will not have.

 an email should be sent to the entered email address from DREC with random generated password which the invited user can use to login to the platform.